 Raised in the Michigan Northwoods, schooled at the Minneapolis College of Art and Design, and currently hunkered down in the mighty Pacific Northwest, the Draplin Design Co. proudly rolls up its sleeves on a number of projects related to the Print, Identity, Web Development, Illustration and Gocco Muscle categories.
 We make stuff for Coal Headwear, Union Binding Co., Field Notes, Richmond Fontaine, Nike, Wired, Timberline, Ford Motor Co., Viva Voce, Hutchco, Patagonia, Chunklet, Incase, Giro, Cobra Dogs, Burton Snowboards, Hughes Entertainment, Megafaun and even the Obama Administration, if you can believe that.
 We pride ourselves on a high level of craftsmanship and quality that keeps us up late into the wet Portland night.

-Jenn Lukas is the Interactive Development Director at Happy Cog in Philadelphia.
-She writes for The Nerdary, has a regular column in .net magazine, and is a contributor to The Pastry Box Project.
-She has spoken at a variety of conferences including dConstruct, JSConf (US and EU), and CSS Dev Conference.
+Jenn Lukas is a multi-talented front-end consultant and freelancer developer in Philadelphia and is the founder of Ladies in Tech.
+She writes for The Nerdary, is a columnist for .net magazine, and has contributed to The Pastry Box Project.
+She has spoken at a variety of conferences including dConstruct, An Event Apart, and CSS Dev Conference.

-Jenn was named one of Mashable’s 15 Developer/Hacker Women to Follow on Twitter, and you can find her on Twitter posting development and cat related news.
+Jenn's past experiences range from creating Navy training simulations to leading the front-end team at Happy Cog as Interactive Development Director.
+She was named one of Mashable’s 15 Developer/Hacker Women to Follow on Twitter, and you can find her on Twitter posting development and cat-related news.
 When she's not crafting sites with the finest of web standards, Jenn teaches HTML and CSS for GirlDevelopIt.

-Josh Higgins is a creative who works across multiple disciplines including print, web, environment, identity and television.
-For over thirteen years, he’s been refining the art of connecting brands to people with a concept-driven visual style that has earned him national honors.
-He recently concluded his role as Design Director for President Obama’s 2012 campaign.
-As the Design Director, Josh built and led the design team for the historic 2012 political campaign, in which the web, design, and technology played a truly pivotal role.
+Currently a manager for the Communication Design team at Facebook, last year Josh concluded his role as Design Director for President Obama’s 2012 campaign.
+As the Design Director, Josh built and led the design team for the historic 2012 political campaign in which the web, design, and technology played a pivotal role.
 The responsibility of Josh and the team was to design the Obama 2012 campaign both online and offline.
-A main focus of his role was on creating a uniform message and consistent visual language across all touchpoints.
-With roots in both advertising and graphic design, he has done extensive work for brands including Fender Guitars, The Tony Hawk Foundation, Hewlett-Packard, Qualcomm, Asics Footwear, CBS Radio, Perry Ellis International, IHOP, New Castle Beer, PF Changs, Yamaha and Life Technologies.
+A main focus of his was on creating a uniform message and consistent visual language across all mediums.
+With roots in both advertising and graphic design, Josh’s work has earned him national honors.
+He has done extensive work for brands including Asics Footwear, HP, Fender Guitars, The Tony Hawk Foundation, CBS, Perry Ellis International, Kyocera, Bolle & Serengeti Eyewear, Newcastle Brown Ale, PF Changs, Yamaha, and Life Technologies.